TopicSec/topicsec.github.io/_posts/2020-10-07-industrial-age-of-hacking.md

 # Breadth-first
 At the core of the proposed breadth-first targeting strategy is an increase in the number of targets.
 Given enough potential targets, lower-skilled hackers are free to jump to a new target as soon as it becomes clear that they cannot make further progress on their current target.
-These abandoned targets are then queued to be handled by available journeymen, and likwise by masters if necessary.
+These abandoned targets are then queued to be handled by available journeymen, and likewise by masters if necessary.
 To increase breadth even further, the described process stops all work on a target during automated analysis, further increasing the total number of targets that may be analyzed.
 The authors provide several ideas for increasing the number of targets, including breaking down targets into multiple smaller targets and transitively considering the dependencies of a target.
 Another benefit pointed out by the paper is that a much larger queue of potential targets allows new team members the freedom to select targets compatible with tools they are already familiar with.